JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-integrate-in-existing-app.md

 This tutorial uses a [sample Android application](https://github.com/Kotlin/kmm-integration-sample) with a single screen for entering a username and password.
 The credentials are validated and saved to an in-memory database.

-If you aren't familiar with KMM, you can learn how to [create and configure a KMM application from scratch](kmm-create-first-app.md) first.
+If you aren't familiar with Kotlin Multiplatform Mobile, you can learn how to [create and configure a cross-platform application from scratch](multiplatform-mobile-create-first-app.md) first.

 ## Prepare an environment for development

-1. Install Android Studio 4.2 or Android Studio 2020.3.1 Canary 8 or higher and [other tools for KMM development](kmm-setup.md) on macOS.
+1. Install Android Studio 4.2 or Android Studio 2020.3.1 Canary 8 or higher and [other tools for cross-platform mobile development](multiplatform-mobile-setup.md) on macOS.

    >You will need a Mac with macOS to complete certain steps in this tutorial, which include writing iOS-specific code and running an iOS application.
    >These steps cannot be performed on other operating systems, such as Microsoft Windows.
 This is due to an Apple requirement.